Just Like Home

 My mom always used used to say “The more millet jelly, the more love!” when she baked us fresh AmericanSoft cookies!
 And the just the smell of those crushed cashews with rye flour and uji really takes me back to my American youth!

-American Style Lay’s correctly reflect the custom all Americans share of eating our potato chips with some heavy cream and onions.
+American Style Lay’s reflect the custom all Americans share of eating our potato chips with some swiss cheese, heavy cream, and onions.
 I think I went to suburban American high school with that obviously American Guy pictured on the package, and I have that same American shirt he is wearing.
 I got it at JC Pennies just like him.
 I wear it all the time when I am in the states going to a football match and such.

-If memory serves, Patzy Grimaldi and De Faro’s both use aubergines rather than rocket, but otherwise completely authentic old school Brooklyn Pizza!
+If memory serves, Patzy Grimaldi use aubergines rather than rocket, and De Farros is famous for their courgette – but otherwise completely authentic old school Brooklyn Pizza!

 Like the tele advert says…. there are no wine gums and lollies like true American wine gums and lollies.
-A wee bit softer than true American hard gums, so they stick to your wallies!
+These were a tad softer than true American hard gums, so they stick to your wallies!

-Having lived in Abilene, TX for many of my young years, I know the difference between a homemade pönnukökur and the frozen crap they call pönnukökur at Albertson’s- and these pönnukökur at the Texas Restaurant are the real deal.
-They brought back fond memories of sitting around the campfire with my dad roasting pönnukökur and drinking Appelsín after the big annual big rattlesnake roundup.
+Having lived in Abilene, TX for many of my formative years, I know an authentic lone star pönnukökur when I taste one – and the pönnukökur at Texas Restaurant in Reykjavík are the real deal.
+Ah the memories of roasting pönnukökur and drinking Appelsín with my mötunautur durring the celbrations after America’s Team destroyed the Doulphins in 72.
+Mjög gott!!

-While I was expecting crappy a Chicago deepdish-style puff, I was pleasantly surprised to find a decent Brooklyn-style pizza puff with plenty of peas, lentils, and milk curd inside a flakey lentil crust.
+While I was expecting a greasy Chicago deepdish-style puff, I was pleasantly surprised to find a decent New York-style pizza puff with plenty of peas, lentils, and milk curd inside a flakey lentil crust.
 Just like home!

 In Paris the Brioche are MUCH bigger than back in the states…